okta/odyssey/packages/docs/components/table.md

 <Description>

-If your data set has keys on two axes, we also support setting the left-most column as a row heading.
+If your data set has keys on two axes, we also support setting the starting column as a row heading.
 This is helpful when you expect the user tuseze a known value for data lookup (e.g. "Which missions went to Mars?").

 Be sure to identify your row heading column as well.
-That is, don't leave a blank cell in the upper left.
+That is, don't leave a blank cell in the starting header column.
 Our secondary headings need context too!

 </Description>